goleador/CSC317/assignments/3/READEME.md

 ## Important Notes

 - **Single Repository**: Only the elected member's repository counts for submission
-- **Portfolio Preservation**: All members should maintain personal copies for their portfolios
+- **Portfolio Preservation**: All members should maintain personal copies for their portfolios (this won't be graded)
 - **Late Penalties**: Apply to the entire group
 - **Academic Integrity**: All group members are responsible for the submitted work
 - **Individual Accountability**: Instructor may ask individual members to explain any part of the submission